Silacyclobutane: Structure

 Like cyclobutane, the small heterocyclic ring of silacyclobutane is highly strained, resulting in lower bond energies when compared to related linear or unstrained, silicon-containing or hydrocarbon rings, such as hexane, cyclohexane, or silacyclohexane.
-Interestingly, the energetic barrier of silacyclobutane (440 cm^{-1}) is lower than that of cyclobutane (498 cm^{-1}), perhaps owing to the greater flexibility of C-Si-C, longer Si–C bonds, and greater bond angle flexibility.
+Interestingly, the energetic barrier to puckering of silacyclobutane (440 cm^{−1}) is lower than that of cyclobutane (498 cm^{−1}), perhaps owing to the greater flexibility of C-Si-C, longer Si–C bonds, and greater bond angle flexibility.
 Electronic structure calculations of silacyclobutane reveal that the LUMO is lower in energy compared to cyclobutane.

 The highly strained nature of silacyclobutanes can be investigated through thermolysis, which can provide insights into ring stability and decomposition.
 Interestingly, there is a considerable difference in liquid- vs. gas-phase thermal decomposition for these compounds.
-The liquid-phase pyrolysis of 1,1-dimethyl-1-silacyclobutane with the formula (CH_{2})_{3}SiMe_{2} results in ring-opening polymerization at 150-200 °C. In comparison, gas-phase pyrolysis of has been demonstrated to primarily undergo unimolecular decomposition to ethane and dimethylsilene at 400-460 °C. It was later shown that there are two minor decomposition pathways: one that forms methyl radicals via the Si–CH_{3} bond cleavage and another propene–dimethylsilylene species.
+The liquid-phase pyrolysis of 1,1-dimethyl-1-silacyclobutane with the formula (CH_{2})_{3}SiMe_{2} results in ring-opening polymerization at 150-200 °C. In comparison, gas-phase pyrolysis of has been demonstrated to primarily undergo unimolecular decomposition to ethene and dimethylsilene at 400-460 °C. It was later shown that there are two minor decomposition pathways: one that forms methyl radicals via the Si–CH_{3} bond cleavage and another propene–dimethylsilylene species.

 Gas-phase thermolysis products of 1,1-dimethyl-1-silacyclobutane.